 Total EPF account balance as at May = ₹ 11,900

-In normal circumstances, an employee can withdraw the principal amount including the accrued interest upon retirement.
+In normal circumstances, an employee is able to withdraw the principal amount including the accrued interest upon retirement.
 However, anyone over 54 years of age is permitted to withdraw 90% of the accumulated balance.
 If an individual is out of employment for 60 days or more, the employee is entitled to withdraw the entire accumulated balance on that date.

-- Can you avail advances against your EPF balance
+Q3.
+Can you avail advances against your EPF balance?

 The contribution to the scheme is meant to take care of the post-retirement needs however one does not have to wait until retirement to avail financial assistance to meet certain obligations.
 These advances are allowed only upon certain situations like buying a house, repaying a home loan, education or marriage of children etc. Unlike a loan, it is not necessary to repay the advances availed.

-- What are the Income-tax exemptions on EPF?
+Q4.
+What are the Income tax exemptions on EPF?

 Contribution, interest accrued and withdrawals are exempt from the income tax (EEE model).
 Contribution up to 150,000 is admissible for deduction under Sec 80C of the Income Tax Act.

 Entire, 100% of basic salary plus Dearness Allowance can be contributed to VPF.
-The contribution to VPF is entitled to deduction under section 80C of the Income Tax Act subject to 150,000 limits.
+The contribution to VPF is entitled to deduction under section 80C of the Income Tax Act subject to the 150,000 limit.